Diassia/speech-mark-corrector/README.md

 3. Convert all single quotation marks for dialogue to the correct opening and closing
 4. By default, the file will be saved into the `correctedFiles` directory.
 If the `-in-place` flag is used, this will rewrite the corrected data to the original file in the original destination

-Once the file have been completed.
+Once the file has been corrected.
 A sentence such as this:
 >'This is to test opening and closing dialogue,' he said.
 >
 will be converted to: